adambard/learnxinyminutes-docs/sql.html.markdown

        titles.title, titles.from_date, titles.to_date
 FROM titles INNER JOIN employees ON
        employees.emp_no = titles.emp_no LIMIT 10;

+-- Combine the result of multiple SELECT.
+-- UNION selects distinct rows, UNION ALL selects all rows.
+SELECT * FROM departments WHERE dept_no = 'd001'
+UNION
+SELECT * FROM departments WHERE dept_no = 'd002'

+-- SQL syntax order is:
+-- SELECT _ FROM _ JOIN _ ON _ WHERE _ GROUP BY _ HAVING _ ORDER BY _ UNION

 -- List all the tables in all the databases.
 Implementations typically provide -- their own shortcut command to do this with the database currently in use.